brkzkn/LeetCode/README.md

 # LeetCode Solutions

-You can find the answer to questions that are group by difficulty, company, and topic in this repo.
+You can find the answer to LeetCode's questions that are group by difficulty, company, and topic in this repo.

 All codes are written by c#.
 Please don't hesitate to create an issue, if you see a mistake, wrong solution/information.